Weather of 2010: February 23–28

 5 died in the village of Les Cayes's Gelee as rain induced mudslides and flood waters hit them.

 In January 2010, heavy rain caused flooding which buried or washed away roads and railways leading to the ancient city of Machu Picchu, trapping over 2,000 tourists in addition to 2,000 locals.
 Machu Picchu was temporarily closed, but it reopened on February 28, 2010.
-Peru's rail crew has been hard at work since then, and Machu Picchu reopened to tourists on April 1, 2010.
+Peru's rail crew had been hard at work since then, and Machu Picchu reopened to tourists on April 1, 2010.

 February 28 – March 2

 Xynthia

-51 were killed, 59 injured and 12 are missing in France, 6 killed in Germany, 3 killed and 2 severely injured in Spain, 1 killed in Portugal, 1 in Belgium, 1 in the Netherlands and 1 in England as heavy rainstorms hit the Bay of Biscay and central France on the 27th.
+51 were killed, 59 injured and 12 were missing in France, 6 killed in Germany, 3 killed and 2 severely injured in Spain, 1 killed in Portugal, 1 in Belgium, 1 in the Netherlands and 1 in England as heavy rainstorms hit the Bay of Biscay and central France on the 27th.
 Winds of up to 140 km/h caused chaos as the storm moved from Portugal up through the Bay of Biscay, while a maximum gust of 228 km/h in Spain and 241 km/h in France were recorded.
 Both Belgium and Denmark were hit by heavy rainstorms overnight as the windstorm moved further northeast.
-The storm system moved across the Massif Central into the Brittany peninsula, and areas of France bordering Belgium and Germany are on alert for heavy rain and high winds.
+The storm system moved across the Massif Central into the Brittany peninsula, and areas of France bordering Belgium and Germany were on alert for heavy rain and high winds.
 An Italian was also injured when a hurricane-force wind capsized his yacht off the coast of Portugal.
 The French President Nicolas Sarkozy expressed his condolences to relatives of victims, and said that he would visit the stricken area on Monday.
 The French Prime Minister François Fillon said France would formally declare the storm a natural disaster, freeing up funds to help communities rebuild themselves.
 Rail services were severely affected in northern Spain and a number of trains in western France were delayed because of flooded tracks in southern and western France.
 British Airways canceled several flights and Air France said 100 of its flights had been canceled from Charles de Gaulle airport in Paris.
 Wind speeds hit 175 km/h at the top of the Eiffel Tower, French radio reported on the 28th.
 The French meteorological service said that shortly after 1700 local time (1600 GMT) the storm passed into Germany, Belgium and the Netherlands, and there also were reports of high winds in the Swiss Alps on March 1.
 Spain's Canary Islands, particularly La Palma, Gran Canaria and Tenerife, were also hit by the storm, although there was no great damage.
 The French Departments of Vendée and Charente-Maritime were in ruins and over 1 million homes lost electricity supplies.
 Television, radio and mobile phone service were also disrupted in some places.